guptaNswati/1B-java-project07_team04/tasks.md

 Part 2
 ---------

+- task 1: [DESCRIPTION, Created the PlottedDataSet Class for creating the colored points]
+	- [Swati and Shiva]
+	- [03/07/16]
+	- [03/08/16 github.com repo]

+- task 2: [DESCRIPTION, Created the rectangles and write on them for adding on the legend panel]
+	- [Swati and Shiva]
+	- [03/07/16]
+	- [03/08/16 github.com repo]

-- task 1: [DESCRIPTION, including classes and methods involved]
+- task 3: [DESCRIPTION, Worked on the implementation of layout and adding multiple panels in the frame]
-	- [OWNER]
+	- [Swati and Shiva]
-	- [PROJECTED COMPLETION DATE]
+	- [03/07/16]
-	- [ACTUAL COMPLETION DATE TO github.com repo]
+	- [03/08/16 github.com repo]